-The Associate of Science (Mathematics) Degree is a two-year undergraduate degree offered by many institutions in the province of British Columbia and beyond.
-The Associate Degree program is designed to provide broad-based knowledge and experiences in preparation for entering the workforce, or as a foundation for further undergraduate study or entry to the workforce.
+The Associate of Science degree is a two-year undergraduate program offered by many institutions in the province of British Columbia and beyond.
+The Associate Degree program is designed to provide broad-based knowledge and experiences which lay a foundation for further undergraduate study or entry to the workforce.

 For full program description, requirements, and policies, see the Academic Calendar.